 Our success depends, in part, upon our ability to develop, use and protect our proprietary methodologies, analytics, systems, technologies and other intellectual property.
 Existing laws of the various countries in which we provide services or solutions offer only limited protection of our intellectual property rights and the protection in some countries may be very limited.
 We rely upon a combination of trade secrets, confidentiality policies, non-disclosure, invention assignment and other contractual arrangements and patent, copyright and trademark laws, to protect our intellectual property rights.
 These laws are subject to change at any time and certain agreements may not be fully enforceable, which could further restrict our ability to protect our innovations.
 Intellectual property rights may not prevent competitors from independently developing services similar to, or duplicative of, ours.
-Further, the steps we take in this regard might not be adequate to prevent or deter infringement or other misappropriation of our intellectual property rights.
+Further, the steps we take in this regard might not be adequate to prevent or deter infringement or other misappropriation of our intellectual property by competitors, former employees or other third parties and we might not be able to detect unauthorized use of, or take appropriate and timely steps to enforce our intellectual property rights.
 Enforcing our rights might also require considerable time, money and oversight and we may not be successful in enforcing our rights.